rugk/mastodon-simplified-federation/README.md

-# Mastodon Auto-Remote-Follow
+# Mastodon – Simplified Federation!

 **Attention:** Prototype version!

-Automatically enters your Mastodon handle into the "Follow remote user" interface and clicks the submit button, so you only need to have one click to confirm the following. :smile:
+Simplifies following or interacting with other users on remote instances.
+Basically, it skips the "Enter your Mastodon handle" interface. :smile:

 [Idea by](https://social.wxcafe.net/@akkes/100550833588126733) [@akkes](https://social.wxcafe.net/@akkes).